devleaks/followthegreens/docs/devnotes.md

 I appreciate some help for the following refinements.

-1. Adjustment of lights.
-(I could not create LIGHT_PARAM with datarefs.)
-Adjust brightness and/or on-off through datarefs.
-(I currenlty use very bright red and green lights.)
-I could not create a "rabbit beacon" of lights in front of the plane.
-I currently program the rabbitby turning lights on and off in a flightloop.
-Making a beacon light managed by x-plane will probably be more durable and efficient (?).

-I'd love to place the lights on decorated lines (where X-Plane places its taxiway lights) rather than on taxiway routing network (more "gross").
-I'm busy smoothing this network of lines to make smoother turns.

-BTW: With a little hiccup on start (to find your airport and load its network of taxiway) and for route computation and light instanciation, Follow the greens is FPS friendly.
-Rabbit runs about 2 to 10 times a second, and plane position is adjusted every 10 seconds or so.
-All these parameters are globals and can be adjusted to your need, preferences, or requirements.
-You usually taxi at reasonably slow speed, FPS is not as critical as when approaching.

-2. Routing: Sometimes, the "closest" taxiway leg is behind you.
+1. Routing: Sometimes, the "closest" taxiway leg is behind you.
 It is not acceptable for plane to U-Turn to reach it.
 Plugin uses naive Dijkstra, taking very limited things into account.
 There is definitively room for improvement there.
 For exemple, find a route without crossing any runway, rather than the shortest path.
 The plugin search a connection to taxiways in front of the plane, but if none can be found, you may have to U-turn.